 A voter may select an individual to assist in casting his or her vote if the voter declares to the presiding official that he or she is unable to read, has difficulty reading, writing or understanding English or that due to disability is unable to cast his or her ballot.
 The selected individual rendering assistance may not be the voter’s employer or an agent of that employer or an officer or agent of a labor organization which represents the voter.

-The following is a sample of the official ballots: (will be posted: January 2020 when ballots come in)
+The following is a sample of the official ballots: sample ballot 2 18 2020

 Kay C. Mackesey